nycotin/WiseInvest/README.md

 All views, excluding the login and register one, are protected by the @login_required decorator.

 * users/models.py
-    * `User`: This file contains only one model that takes advantage of the Django built-in AbstractUser to store the most common user information, which will be displayed in the "UserProfile" client component.
+    * `User`: This file contains only one model that takes advantage of the Django built-in AbstractUser to store the most common user information, which will be displayed on the `<UserProfile />` client component.
 * users/views.py
     * `login_view()`
         * Login view that uses Django's built-in authentication method.
-This view is not proteced by CRSF token validation using the @csrf_token decorator, as users will be assigned a token only after the login.
+This view is not protected by CRSF token validation using the @csrf_token decorator, as users will be assigned a token only after the login.
     * `register_view()`
         * Register view that uses Django's built-in authentication method.
 It automatically triggers the user's login.
 This view also uses the @csrf_token decorator to skip CSRF token validation, as users will be assigned a token only after the login.
     * `logout_view()`